Barry Reed (cricketer)

-Barry Lindsay Reed (born 27 September 1937 at Southsea, Hampshire) is a former English first-class cricketer.
+Barry Lindsay Reed (17 September 1937 – 2 July 2024) was an English first-class cricketer.
 Reed was a right-handed batsman who bowled right-arm slow.

+Life and career

 Reed made his first-class debut for Hampshire in 1958 against Cambridge University.
-It would then be seven years before Reed would represent Hampshire again in 1965, making his County Championship debut against Lancashire.
-Reed represented Hampshire in 122 first-class matches from 1965 to 1970, with his final appearance for the county coming against Nottinghamshire in the 1970 County Championship.
+It was seven years before he represented Hampshire again in 1965, making his County Championship debut against Lancashire.
+Reed represented Hampshire in 122 first-class matches from 1965 to 1970, with his final appearance for the county coming against Nottinghamshire.
 Reed also played one-day cricket for Hampshire, with his one-day debut coming in the 1966 Gillette Cup against Lincolnshire.
 From 1966 to 1972, Reed played 32 one day matches for Hampshire, with his final one-day game coming against Kent in the 1972 John Player League.

 In his 122 first-class matches for the county, Reed scored 4,910 runs at a batting average of 24.30, with 29 half centuries, 2 centuries and a high score of 138 against Oxford University in 1970.
-In addition Reed took 57 catches in the field for the county.

-In Reed's 32 one-day matches for the county he scored 900 runs at a batting average of 36.00, with 1 half century, 2 centuries and a high score 143* against Buckinghamshire in 1970.
+In addition he took 57 catches in the field.
+In Reed's 32 one-day matches for the county he scored 900 runs at a batting average of 36.00, with 1 half century, 2 centuries and a high score 143* against Buckinghamshire in 1970, a month after he hit his highest first-class score.

 In addition to playing first-class matches for Hampshire, Reed also represented the Marylebone Cricket Club in a single first-class match in 1966 against Ireland on the Marylebone Cricket Club's tour of Ireland.

+Reed died on 2 July 2024, at the age of 86.